AMWA-TV/is-09/README.md

 Readers should then read the [documentation](docs/) in this repository, and the [APIs](APIs/), which are written in RAML -- if a suitable tool is not available for reading this, then [this](APIs/generateHTML) will create HTML versions.

+> HTML rendered versions of all NMOS Specifications are available on the [NMOS GitHub pages](https://amwa-tv.github.io/nmos)

 ## Contents

 * README.md -- This file